Updated: Aug 8, 2022

 5) Pay attention to sound:

 I find that alliterative names often immediately assert their personality and charm!
 For example, a name like Maggie McRagan immediately has impact.
 But if you want something more subtle, I recommend using other types of alliteration, like assonance (repeated vowel sounds) and consonance (repeated consonant sounds).
-Rather than picking a name like John Johnson, consider a name like Lisa Macintosh, which uses alliteration of the letters i, s, and a.
+Rather than picking a name with repeating first letters like the J and J in John Johnson, consider a name like Lisa Macintosh, which uses alliteration of the letters i, s, and a.
 When said aloud, the subtle alliteration makes name flow without being distracting.

 How to know if it the name is right: